97harsh/97harsh.github.io/_posts/2023-03-10-image-classification-cifar10.md

 title: Image Classification with Cifar 10
 description: This post shows how to create a Convolution neural network to classify images in Cifar 10.
 It also highlights what worked and what didn't when building this network.
 type: project
+meta_description: "Learn how to create a convolutional neural network to classify images in Cifar 10 and discover what worked and what didn't when building this network.
+Read this post to find out more about the process and techniques used in this computer vision project."

 tags: ["Computer-Vision"]
 ---